NSHipster/articles/2014-03-10-dictionary-services.md

 #### Getting Definition of Word

-To get the definition of a word on Mac OS X, one can use the `DCSCopyTextDefinition` function, found in the Core Services framework:
+To get the definition of a word on OS X, one can use the `DCSCopyTextDefinition` function, found in the Core Services framework:

 ~~~{objective-c}
 #import <CoreServices/CoreServices.h>